F0xedb/shUnit/README.md

 function Test_assert {
     if [[ "a" != "b" ]]; then
+        # The 1 indicates that the assert is an error
+        # 0 would indicate a success and generate a Pass: check
-        assert "A does not equal b" # just errors when this is called fi
+        assert "1" "A does not equal b" # just errors when this is called fi
 }